 Relatedly, Dr. Kevany has also published numerous research papers, based on field experience with the United Nations Development Programme and other organizations, on the interaction between HIV/AIDS, tuberculosis, malaria, Ebola and Covid-19 epidemic response efforts and counter-terrorism initiatives, access to ‘off-limits’ regions and countries, counter-extremism, nation-building, peace keeping, spheres of global influence, and national and international security and stability.

-Building on his experience in infectious disease response programs, Dr. Kevany worked extensively on the 2020-21 global pandemic via informal support to European governments and politicians; the publication of numerous academic articles in Europe and the USA; and a number of media commentaries.
-His most recent efforts in this regard have related to advising on the involvement of the military in international vaccination programs; responding to anti-vaccination activism; and the impact of the 2020 pandemic on international relations.
+Building on his related experience, Dr. Kevany worked extensively on the 2020-21 global pandemic via informal support to European governments and politicians; the publication of numerous academic articles in Europe and the USA; and a number of media commentaries.
+His most recent efforts in this regard have related to advising on military involvement in international vaccination programs; responding to anti-vaccination activism; and the impact of the 2020 pandemic on international relations.

 Dr. Kevany has published numerous peer-reviewed publications in a range of academic journals, including The Lancet, Joint Forces Quarterly, and the American Journal of Public Health.
 His recent book, Barefoot Global Health Diplomacy: Field Experiences in International Relations, Security, and Epidemics, was published by Elsevier in December 2020.
 He holds a B.A. degree in Economics and Politics from Trinity College Dublin (Ireland); a Master of Public Health degree from the University of Cape Town (South Africa); and a doctorate in International Relations from the University of Westminster (United Kindgom).